cciw-uk/data-protection/Decisions and actions document.rst

 earthquakes.
 You have to know what the greatest danger is to know what "safe" is.

-In general, it is helpful to think of "risk" = "likelihood" × "severity (of consequences)".
+In general, it is helpful to think of "risk" = "likelihood of harm" × "severity of harm".
+(The DPIA documents have used the same framework).
 We'll look at these below.

 Likelihood